Do you love riding in a hoodie? Me too! The coziness and flexibility are amazing. But if you don’t choose the right one, you’re gonna have a bad time.

 On the downside it’s one of the more expensive options.
 However, the hoodie’s versatility means you’ll likely be able to wear it on more days of the year.

-The burton crown hoodie really stands the test of time.
+The burton crown hoodie has really stood the test of time.

 Boasting all of the essential features you’d expect of a snowboarding hoodie, you really can’t go wrong.

 It won’t be as waterproof as 686’s offering, however it’s much more like a “regular streetwear hoodie”.
 I can wear mine around town or in the gym and not look out of place.